Imagine yourself backstage at a theatre.

 We had called in four firms to give their pitch to win the business.
-These were major league firms with major league pitch budgets, and the first three came in with exactly what we had expected: large architectural renderings and models, fancy pitch decks, fancy suits, and enough people fill the entire conference room.
+These were major league firms with major league pitch budgets, and the first three came in with exactly what we had expected: large architectural renderings and models, fancy pitch decks, fancy suits, and enough people to fill the entire conference room.

 Our entire team was completely captivated.

 This fourth architect didn’t deliver a pitch; he gave to all of us in the room.
 He gave us a story.
 A vision.
 A history lesson that reminded all of us why we were so proud to work for Disney.

 And after he gave all this, that gentleman gave us his vision for how he would make Walt proud.
 Needless to say, the entire Disney team was officially “wowed”.

 Guess who won the business?

 No matter the context, always frame your speech around how you can give to your audience.

 If there is one thing that can take a speech from good to great, it’s the ability to diversify your delivery.
 While we tend to think of speeches as an auditory experience, you must remember that you are the speaker up on stage, and that your audience is expecting a performance.
 Even the most well prepared and written speeches can fall flat if delivered by a stationary, monotone speaker.

 Thankfully, there are a lot of ways to easily bring some diversity to your speech, and I recommend you craft a speech that incorporates all three types of learning styles: auditory, visual, and kinesthetic.
 Here are some of my favorites: